-RSE is be delivered through a spiral curriculum that enables pupils to build on their prior learning by revisiting some themes to further develop knowledge, values and skills in an age and stageappropriate manner.
-As such, some themes are repeated to enable a deeper exploration of the related issues.
 I would like to take this opportunity to reassure you that none of the teaching materials or strategies should shock pupils.
 All lessons will be taught in a strictly non-judgemental and non-biased manner, to allow your child the opportunity to consider the information and develop their own values, attitudes and opinions about the topic.
 We would encourage you to discuss your child's relationships and sex education with them at home.
-This is an opportunity for you to share your family values in relation to the topics, building strong channels of communication about emotions, the human body and relationships with your child.
+It is a good opportunity for you to share your family values in relation to the topics, building strong channels of communication about emotions, the human body and relationships with your child, if you wish.